 Travel to Spain

 Depart for Barcelona, where you will be met on arrival and transferred to your hotel.
-Your guide will provide lots of tips and information to help get your great holiday under way.
+Your guide will provide lots of tips and information to help get a great holiday under way.

 Panoramic Tour of Barcelona

 You will start your holiday with a panoramic tour of Barcelona to get your bearings in this stunning city.
 As you drive through the streets your guide will point out incredible pieces of art & architecture in the style of Antoni Gaudi and other Catalan Modernist Artists.

 Your first stop is Montjuïc Viewing Point so you can see the entire city laid out before you.
 Next you move on to visit two of Gaudi’s most famous works, La Sagrada Família Church and Park Güell.